FChrisF/LLCL/README.txt

            and Linking->Optimization levels
 - use a smaller icon than the default one for your program.
-  The by-default icon for a project created with FPC/Lazarus (i.e. yourproject.ico) includes several versions of icons, with various sizes and various numbers of colors: but, the final icon file size is about 134 Kb.
-Use instead only one small icon: for instance one with 32x32x256 size*colors (3 Kb), or 32x32x16 size*colors (only 1 Kb).
+  The by-default icon for a project created with FPC/Lazarus (i.e. [yourproject].ico) includes several versions of icons, with various sizes and various numbers of colors: but, the final icon file size is about 134 Kb.
+Use instead only one small icon: for instance one with 32x32x256 size*colors (3 Kb), or with 32x32x16 size*colors (only 1 Kb).

   And both for FPC/Lazarus and Delphi:

 - remove the LLCL units not needed into your code (in the 'uses' clauses).
-Especially, remove the Dialogs unit (added automatically by default in a new project), if this unit is not needed.
-Units concerned by this remark: ComCtrls, Dialogs and ExtCtrls.
+Especially, remove the Dialogs unit (added automatically by default in a new project) if this unit is not needed.
+Units especially concerned by this remark:
+  ComCtrls, Dialogs and ExtCtrls.

 5. LINKS